Close Search

 Arizona Hunting Point Structure

-Applicants may apply for points only and will be guaranteed not to draw a hunt but will obtain a bonus point.
+Applicants may apply for points only and will be guaranteed not to draw but will obtain a bonus point.
 Applicants who want to apply for points only are required to buy a $160 license and pay the $15 application fee per species.

 Arizona Hunting Draw Odds